Jammy2211/PyAutoLens/README.rst

     tracer_plotter = aplt.TracerPlotter(tracer=tracer, grid=grid)
     tracer_plotter.figures_2d(image=True)

-With **PyAutoLens**, you can begin modeling a lens in just a couple of minutes.
+With **PyAutoLens**, you can begin modeling a lens in minutes.
 The example below demonstrates a simple analysis which fits the lens galaxy's mass with an ``EllIsothermal`` and the source galaxy's light with an ``EllSersic``.

 .. code-block:: python